 Under the respective Regulations, the EPA and Local Authorities are responsible for ambient air quality monitoring in Ireland.
-There is continuous monitoring carried out throughout the island, with 11 monitoring stations in the ERBD, primarily in Dublin City.
-The EPA compiles annual reports on air quality.
+The Department of Environment and Local Authorities are responsible for air quality monitoring in Northern Ireland.
+There is continuous monitoring carried out throughout the island, with seven monitoring stations in the NWIRBD including Letterkenny, Kilkitt, Derry (four locations) and Strabane.
+The EPA and DOENI compile annual reports on air quality.

 The EU has recently adopted the CAFÉ Directive (2008/50/EC), which incorporates all the main air quality limits and measurements techniques into one Directive.
-In addition to the previous Directives, the CAFÉ Directive includes a target value for PM{2.5}.
-As yet, the Directive has not been transposed into Irish law.
+In addition to the previous Directives, the CAFÉ Directive includes a target value for PM2.5.
+As yet, the Directive has not been transposed into Irish or UK law.

-5.3.4.2 Air Quality
+5.3.4.2 Air Quality: Ireland